-I have recently received an offer for a Consultant position at BCG in one of the Eastern European offices, and have just accepted it.
+I have recently received an offer for a Consultant position at BCG in one of the Eastern European offices and have just accepted it.

 My way to consulting was not an easy one.

-I interviewed with six major consulting companies + three others during my MBA program 1.5 years ago and passed to four final rounds, but didn't receive an offer from any of them.
+I interviewed with six major consulting companies + three others during my MBA program 1.5 years ago and passed to four final rounds but didn't receive an offer from any of them.

 I managed to get the interviews with all three majors with the help of my well established networking connections, but was again dinged by McKinsey and Bain.

-My learning points that I would like to share with others:
+Points that I would like to share with others: